Pain and suffering is a legal term that applies to the non-economic aspect of a plaintiff’s damages claim in a personal injury case.

 Pain and Suffering Defined

 If you suffered injuries in a personal injury accident, such as a motor vehicle accident, you may have the right to compensatory damages.
-This compensation is to recover all of the losses you suffered as a result of the wrongful conduct of another party.
-Compensatory damages typically include economic damages and noneconomic damages.
+This compensation is to recover all of the losses you suffered as a result of the wrongful conduct of the liable party.
+Compensatory damages typically include economic damages and non-economic damages.

 Economic damages can be more easily quantified, such as the amount of the medical expenses you incurred because of the accident, or the amount of the wages you lost while you were recovering.